binance-exchange/binance-official-api-docs/web-socket-streams.md

 ```

 ## All Market Tickers Stream
-24hr Ticker statistics for all symbols in an array pushed every second
+24hr Ticker statistics for all symbols in an array pushed every second.

 **Stream Name:** !ticker@arr